Euro 2020: German politicians slam UEFA over fans at games | DW | 29.06.2021

 Bavarian State Premier Markus Söder also urged caution.

-He told the mass-circulation daily Bild that things had gone well so far in Munich and that it was a "conscious decision to wait until it was clear how infection rates would develop in our country."
+He told German mass-circulation daily Bild that things had gone well so far in Munich, and that it was a "conscious decision to wait until it was clear how infection rates would develop in our country."
 Around 16,500 fans were allowed to attend games at the Allianz Arena.

 "I would not have done it like that in Hungary, would not have wanted to take responsibility for it.
 To be the starting point for a super-spreader event, football is not worth it in that proportion.
 Enjoy, yes, but enjoy with reason."